dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-As far as I know there already is an execution driver available for FreeBSD that utilizes the jail mechanism on that operating system to isolate processes, although it's still considered experimental project.
+As far as I know there already is an execution driver available for FreeBSD that utilizes the jail mechanism on that operating system to isolate processes, although it's still considered as an experimental project.

 And also Microsoft has started to understand the importance of containerization technology by adding containerization primitives to the Windows kernel, which